triestpa/Police-Analysis-Python/README.md

 ### 1.6 - Police Stop Frequency by Race and Age

-It would be more interesting to see how the freqency of police stops breaks down by both race and age.
+It would be more interesting to see how the frequency of police stops breaks down by both race and age.

 ```python
 fig, ax = plt.subplots()